-Selecting a palette of colors often means limiting the choices, making studies, and experimenting along the way.
-One of the keys to successful beginner watercolor art is to choose a workable set of colors.
+Selecting a palette of colors often means limiting the choices, making studies and experimenting along the way.
+One of the keys to being successful as a beginner watercolor artist is to choose a workable set of colors.

 Limit Your Colors — Or Not

-With the wide range of watercolors available, there is no particular reason to limit the palette to only the primary and secondary colors.
+With the wide range of watercolors available, there is no particular reason to limit a palette to only primary and secondary colors.
 In fact, taking advantage of all the variations can save time.

 “Buying every tube of paint out there is unrealistic for a couple of reasons,” says Peggy Dressel, an artist and teacher in Oakland, New Jersey.
 “Palettes have just so many openings, and I want to limit my colors to one palette.
 Also, I don’t need to duplicate paints that have different names but are very close in color.”

 “Although I want my colors to span the color wheel, if I’m painting flowers, I know there are pinks and purples in the translucent flower petals that I can’t mix with my basic palette.
-In this instance I will add transparent pinks and purples to the palette.
-If I’m going to paint the landscape, I will consider adding more earth tones.
+In this instance, I will add transparent pinks and purples to the palette,” she explains.
+“If I’m going to paint the landscape, I will consider adding more earth tones.
 I call these specialized palettes, because I’ve modified them based on subject matter.”

 Her second recommendation is to choose a warm and cool version of each hue.
-By this she means she chooses two versions of a single hue that are tinged with colors framing it on the color wheel.
+By this, Dressel means she chooses two versions of a single hue that are tinged with colors framing it on the color wheel.
 For example, she chooses a warm orangish yellow and a cool greenish yellow or a reddish purple and a bluish purple.
 This allows her more ease in mixing without worrying about the muddying from color tinges.

-As a final step she includes earth colors, both transparent and opaque, and a few granulation colors.
+As a final step, she includes earth colors, both transparent and opaque, and a few granulation colors.
 In some cases, certain color mixtures enhance the granulation, such as French ultramarine and burnt sienna, and she uses this to her advantage.

 Dressel’s Basic Palette